Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 And strictly speaking, I doubt there would even need to be a legal change.
 Claim it's a national security threat with a straight face, and a National Security Letter will put a quick end to anything the powers that be don't like.

-And it might be illegal (Score:3)
+And it might be illegal (Score:2, Interesting)

 Just because a company CAN sell something does not mean they will.